-To reduce the risk of race bias in our own models, we have constructed a new approach to visual recognition of race.
+To reduce the risk of race bias, we have constructed a new approach to visual recognition of race.
 We've also divided age, race and gender recognition into separate models, and then packaged the models into a new public Demographics Workflow.
 This new approach provides much more flexibility, and makes outputs easier to parse.

 Addressing Bias in AI

 Much available training data is strongly biased toward Caucasian faces, while other races are significantly underrepresented.
 This biased data can lead to inconsistent model accuracy in regards to demographic analysis, limit the applicability of models to non-White groups, and adversely affect research findings based on biased data.

 We have rebuilt this model around an entirely new and expanded dataset based on 7 racial groups: Middle Eastern, White, Black, Southern Eastern, Indian andEast Asian, and Latino Hispanic.
 This new approach puts an emphasis on balanced race composition in our dataset.
 Our new model is substantially more accurate and the accuracy is consistent between race and gender groups.

 Taking advantage of our advanced workflow functionality, we have also created separate models for age and gender classification, and then we have combined all three models into a new complete “Demographics Workflow”.

 This new approach will give you more accurate and dependable information about demographics, but the calls and taxonomy are different, so let's take a look at some of the changes that you will need to know about.

 Here is a list of the concepts recognized by the new Demographics Workflow

 The Demographics Workflow Post Workflow Results Request in our API